ovh/docs/pages/cloud/nutanix/11-change-vrack-postinstall/guide.de-de.md

 ## Requirements

-- A Nutanix Cluster in your OVHcloud account
+- A Nutanix cluster in your OVHcloud account
 - An additional [vRack](https://www.ovh.de/loesungen/vrack/) service activated in your account
 - Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.de/&ovhSubsidiary=de)